HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Several colored widget surfaces are set to the primary color.
 Like the **Toolbar** or **Bottombar**, but in case we change the theme to a Dark Theme, the primary color as the surface color does not look appropriate.

 For these cases there are `colorPrimarySurface` and `colorPrimaryOnSurface`.
-Widgets can use these attributes as backgroundTints so in Light Theme the primary colors will be used, but in Dark Themes a dark surface color will be selected.
+Widgets can use these attributes as backgroundTints so in Light Theme the primary color will be used, but in Dark Themes a dark surface color will be selected.

 We can see this behavior in the **BottomBar** style.
-In the companions app `activity_main.xml` the **BottomBar** styles is  `Widget.MaterialComponents.BottomNavigationView.PrimarySurface`.
+In the companion's app `activity_main.xml` the **BottomBar** style is  `Widget.MaterialComponents.BottomNavigationView.PrimarySurface`.
 When we turn on the Dark Mode the **BottomBar** will be colored as dark grey.

 If we instead used `Widget.MaterialComponents.BottomNavigationView.Colored` when the Dark Mode is turned on, the **BottomBar** will be colored as primary.